-We have reviewed the condensed consolidated interim account included in interim report of Nederlandse Financierings-Maatschappij voor Ontwikkelingslanden N.V.
-(FMO) based in The Hague for the period from 1 January 2020 to 30 June 2020.
+We have reviewed the consolidated interim accounts 2021 included in the interim report of Nederlandse Financierings-Maatschappij voor Ontwikkelingslanden N.V.
+(FMO) based in The Hague for the period from 1 January 2021 to 30 June 2021.

-Based on our review, nothing has come to our attention that causes us to believe that the condensed consolidated interim account of FMO N.V. for the period from 1 January 2020 to 30 June 2020, is not prepared, in all material respects, in accordance with IAS 34, “Interim Financial Reporting” as adopted by the European Union.
+Based on our review, nothing has come to our attention that causes us to believe that the consolidated interim accounts of FMO for the period from 1 January 2021 to 30 June 2021, are not prepared, in all material respects, in accordance with IAS 34, “Interim Financial Reporting” as adopted by the European Union.

-The condensed consolidated statement balance sheet as at 30 June 2020.
+The condensed consolidated balance sheet as at 30 June 2021

-The following condensed consolidated statements for the period from 1 January 2020 to 30 June 2020: the statements of profit and loss, other comprehensive income, changes in shareholder’s equity and cash flows.
+The following condensed consolidated statements for the period from 1 January 2021 to

-The consolidated notes, comprising a summary of the significant accounting policies and other explanatory information.
+The notes to the consolidated interim accounts, comprising a summary of the significant accounting policies and other explanatory information

 We conducted our review in accordance with Dutch law, including the Dutch Standard 2410, “Het beoordelen van tussentijdse financiële informatie door de accountant van de entiteit” (Review of interim financial information performed by the independent auditor of the entity).
 A review of interim financial information in accordance with the Dutch Standard 2410 is a limited assurance engagement.
 Our responsibilities under this standard are further described in the Our responsibilities for the review of the condensed interim financial information section of our report.